 Patients with advanced periodontitis are more likely to develop:

 - Heart attack

-If you experience frequent bleeding of the gums, swelling or discomfort, contact Dr. Perkins.
+If you experience frequent bleeding of the gums, swelling, or discomfort, contact Dr. Perkins.
 Dr. Perkins and our dental care team provide comprehensive treatment options for periodontal disease.
 Perkins Dentistry welcomes new patients from both Marion and Citrus Counties, including the areas of Ocala and The Villages.
-To request a dental health exam, contact our dentist office at or click here to request an appointment online.
+To request a dental health exam, contact our dentist office at (352) 292-8749 or request an appointment online.